DTU-Nuclear-Energy/Squirrel/README.md

 with $\Gamma$ being the reactivity change in reactivity caused by a global increase by $1$ Kelvin and $\int dr \psi(r) = 1$

-## Doppler and Density
-It is possible that the reactivity change depends on the temperature $\Gamma(T)$.
-According to https://www.researchgate.net/publication/361864499 the Doppler effect follows a $\log(T)$ relation, while the Density feedback follows a linear relation.

-In addition, the importance function is different.
-The Doppler follows $\psi^* \psi = \psi^2$ while the density feedback follows $\psi$

 # Implementation

 ## AuxKernel